bjoernbessert/haproxy-cert-otf/README.md

 - Two separate containers for the HAProxys (then maybe mount a volume with the certs into both containers)

 - Implement locking mechanism (preventing the generation of certificates for same FQDN at the same time)
+  - HAProxy 1.8: Use stick-tables + get/set via Lua (connect with tcp socket to local tcp HAProxy socket to execute commands)
+  - HAProxy 1.9: Use stick-tables + get/set directly from Lua

 - Implement haproxy reload? (through supervisor?) - maybe faster than restart
      - maybe try supervisor + "-W" from haproxy